Peugeot e-208 hatchback review

-"The Peugeot e-208 is a mainstream electric car that offers 211 miles of range while looking just as stylish as the conventionally powered 208 models"
+"The Peugeot e-208 is a mainstream electric car that offers over 200 miles of range while looking just as stylish as the conventionally powered 208 models"

 - Low running costs